-Past and present collide in this pink pineapple pie, which is inspired by a recipe from 1924 but features pink pineapple, a modern biotech innovation.
-Of course, it’s just as tasty if you make it with the more commonly available yellow pineapple.
+Past and present collide in Pink Pineapple Pie, which is inspired by a recipe from 1924 and uses Pink Pineapple, a modern biotech innovation.
+(Of course, it’s just as tasty if you make it with the more commonly available yellow pineapple.)
 The no-bake pineapple filling is mixed up all in the blender so minimal chopping is required, and you can use the tough core of the pineapple too.
 Gluten-free and sugar-free options available.

 History & Origins